aldrichdev/pyenv-win/README.md

    ```pwsh
    Invoke-WebRequest -UseBasicParsing -Uri "https://raw.githubusercontent.com/pyenv-win/pyenv-win/master/pyenv-win/install-pyenv-win.ps1" -OutFile "./install-pyenv-win.ps1"; &"./install-pyenv-win.ps1"
    ```
+   1. If you encounter any errors at this step, try running `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process`, then run the command again.

 2. Reopen PowerShell
 3. Run `pyenv --version` to check if the installation was successful.